mindscan-de/BrightFlux/README.md

   (overview ruler which is showing the color bars and click-able fullscale positions)

+UI/UX
+* Configuration System - Preferences (uses persistence - persistence is good enough for now)
+  * provide PreferencePages and Editors for different components (e.g. DFQL default queries, Report templates, Last Sizes, Last Files, Last Directories)  (later)
+  * provide PreferenceStore

+DataFrame-Core (didn't needed it for a long time - therefore maybe not that important)
+* [DFCORE] Support original Index
+  * [DFCORE] copy the original index in a derived data frame
+* [DFCORE] Improve support of "__org_idx" and "__idx", when doing select statements (added to the default copied columns)
+* [DFCORE] re-index "__idx" row on data frame filtering and data frame column selection (happens automatically when frame is selected without this "__idx" row)

 Rebuild the Event-Pattern and Command-Pattern
 * I think o be able to decouple all the code from each other (compile-wise) i want this system to transition to an Intent-based-System (such that menu entries are provided by visualization intents, requests, broadcast-requests, broadcast events, 1:1 communication using intents and futures, subscriptions and promises).
 And each plugin can state which intents it subscribes to.
 So that you can have the command factory and the intent to create a command in the plugin which provides the functionality.
 And the Buttons and such only fire intents and show menu items providing intents.
 * Worker threads / introduce background tasks.
 Background command with a marker interface?